KALYANI: Mohammedan Sporting Club came from a goal down to beat Chennai City FC 2-1 in the Hero I-League on Tuesday at Kalyani Municipal Stadium.

 Mohammedan made full use of their numerical advantage and restored the parity in the 55th minute when Sadhu meet Firoj Ali’s cross from a corner and flicked his header past Kabir.

 That goal was what Mohammedan needed as it gave them confidence against a side which had been running rings around them.
 With a couple of personnel changes, the Black Panthers started looking more and more competitive forcing Kabir and his back-line to work a little harder than they’d needed to in the first period.

-The back and forth continued with Mohammedan slowly gaining more possession, and creating more chances as the started to dominate the midfield until eventually they got the break they were looking for when Tirthankar Sarkar set up John Chidi’s pass inviting a long-range shot.
+The back and forth continued with Mohammedan slowly gaining more possession, and creating more chances as the started to dominate the midfield.
+The Black Panthers laid siege to the Chennai goal in the final ten minutes and were finally rewarded in stoppage time when Tirthankar Sarkar set up John Chidi’s pass inviting a long-range shot.
 And Suraj sent a thunder bolt from 30 yards out into the back of the net to secure full three points for the Black Panthers.

 Mohammedan will face Real Kashmir next on February 28 at Vivekananda Yuba Bharati Krirangan.